Cassette tape: Audio

 The cassette quickly found use in the commercial music industry.
 One artifact found on some commercially produced music cassettes was a sequence of test tones, called SDR (Super Dynamic Range, also called XDR, or eXtended Dynamic Range) soundburst tones, at the beginning and end of the tape, heard in order of low frequency to high.
 These were used during SDR/XDR's duplication process to gauge the quality of the tape medium.
 Many consumers objected to these tones since they were not part of the recorded music.

-Broadcasting

-News reporting, documentary, and human interest broadcast operations often used portable Marantz PMD-series recorders for the recording of speech interviews.
-The key advantages of the Marantz portable recorders were the accommodation of professional microphones with an XLR connector, normal and double tape speed recording for extended frequency response, Dolby and dbx noise reduction systems, manual or automatic gain control (AGC) level control, peak limiter, multiple tape formulation accommodation, microphone and line level input connections, unbalanced RCA stereo input and output connections, live or tape monitoring, VU meter, headphone jack, playback pitch control, and operation on AC power or batteries optimized for long duration.
-Unlike less-expensive portable recorders that were limited to automatic gain control (AGC) recording schemes, the manual recording mode preserved low noise dynamics and avoided the automatic elevation of noise.

-Home studio

-Beginning in 1979, Tascam introduced the Portastudio line of four- and eight-track cassette recorders for home-studio use.
+Leveraging high-speed duplication machines manufactured by companies such as Telex, Otari, and Sony, cassettes were widely used by the Christian faith community for sermon duplication during the 1970s-1990s.
+One ministry claims a quantity and distribution of "almost 9 million cassettes in 42 languages".
+Duplication was obsoleted during the 1980s-1990s when Compact Disc duplication and compressed digital audio files were popularized.